slviajero/tinybasic/examples/00tutorial/README.md

 splitstr.bas: INSTR function

-timer.bas: EVERY command to trigger time functions
+timer.bas: EVERY command to trigger time subroutines

+timestop.bas: AFTER command to brach after a given time

 calc.bas: GOSUB with an expression, @S with READ and DATA, VAL